"Real Africans and the like"

 Click here for a link to the study

 The results showed that the Arabian Peninsula has received substantial gene flow from Africa (20%), detected by the presence of L, M1 and U6 lineages; that an 18% of the Arabian Peninsula lineages have a clear eastern provenance, mainly represented by U lineages; but also by Indian M lineages and rare M links with Central Asia, Indonesia and even Australia.
 However, the bulk (62%) of the Arabian lineages has a Northern source.
+(That's just a mealy mouthed way of saying that 60% of the people in Arabia calling themselves Arabs, are actually from somewhere else, (They are Central Asia Albinos).

 In human population genetics, haplogroups define the major lineages of direct paternal (male) lines back to a shared common ancestor in Africa.
 Haplogroup J-P209[Phylogenetics 1] is a Y-chromosome DNA haplogroup.
 Its history since the Iron Age has been tied to the great events and migrations in this area and in particular to the Semitic people.